Daviot/gobha-partials/README.md

 # gobha-partials

-A [Metalsmith](www.metalsmith.io) plugin to generate navigations in metalsmith from meta informations
+A [Metalsmith](www.metalsmith.io) plugin to use complex partials inside metalsmith

 ## Installation